9 out of 10 buying decisions are made with the help of peer recommendations.

 So, it’s obvious that getting referrals from your happy customers is crucial for filling your sales pipeline with high-quality leads.

 However, you can’t rely only on spontaneous, inbound referrals – you have to be more proactive and direct.
 Although your customers are willing to spread the word about your company, it’s you who should initiate the entire process.

-Knowing how to ask for referrals in sales can boost your bottom line.
+Knowing how to ask for referrals in sales is what can actually boost your bottom line.

-- Referrals are powerful because they provide you with a high level of credibility: You approach a prospect with a warm intro from someone they already trust.
+Referrals are powerful because they provide you with a high level of credibility.

 Those clients may just shrug and say, I can’t think of anyone right now, but I’ll get back to you, or, If someone asks me, I’d be happy to introduce you.

 That’s all good – inbound referrals are awesome.

 But they don’t fill your funnel right this second.

 And although they may mean well, many clients will forget to follow up altogether.